Micro-location for Internet of Things equipped Smart Buildings: Introduction

 \end{itemize} The paper is structured as follows: Section II provides the basic description of Smart Buildings and Internet of Things.
 Section III presents a description of various micro-location enabling technologies.
 Section IV describes the micro-location enabling techniques.
 Section V presents an insight into various micro-location enabled services that are currently provided and envisioned to be provided in future.
 Section VI highlights the current challenges and some of the suggested solutions, and we conclude this paper in section VII.
+A variation of the paper has also been publish in \cite{7120085}.